YogeshK34/ChatGPT-Landing-Page/README.md

 JavaScript
 ChatGPT API
 Getting Started
-To get started, simply visit the ChatGPT landing page and start interacting with ChatGPT.
+To get started, simply visit the ChatGPT landing page and start interacting with ChatGPT